Engee documentation

 //(num, den)

-Division of two integers or rational numbers, giving a result like Rational.
-More generally, // can be used for precise rational division of other numeric types with integer or rational components, such as complex numbers with integer components.
+Divide two integers or rational numbers, giving a Rational result.
+More generally, // can be used for exact rational division of other numeric types with integer or rational components, such as complex numbers with integer components.

-Note that the arguments are floating-point (AbstractFloat) are not allowed by the operator // (even if the values are rational).
-The types of arguments must be subtypes.
-Integer, Rational, or composite types based on them.
+Note that floating-point (AbstractFloat) arguments are not permitted by // (even if the values are rational).
+The arguments must be subtypes of Integer, Rational, or composites thereof.

 Examples